How to make a Perfect Sphere Cake – Sphere Cake Tutorial

 - Prepare two small cake circles/ boards using form core or similar.
 One about 2 inches for the bottom of the cake and the other an inch smaller than the widest circumference of the ball this will be in the middle for support.
 Here my ball pan is a 6″ round so my form core circle is 5 inch.

-- Using the same ball pan you used to bake the cake – line the pan with plastic or cling wrap so the frosting won’t freeze to the pan.
+- Using the same ball pan you used to bake the cake – line the pan with a plastic or cling wrap so the frosting won’t freeze to the pan.

 - Now layer the cake in the ball pan alternating with cake and frosting